X

 |---|---|---|

-Both are cardioselective beta-1 blockers, both have guideline-level evidence in heart failure, and both cost comparably little as generics.
+Both are cardioselective beta-1 blockers, both are in line with the guideline in heart failure, and both cost comparably little in the generic form.
 Nevertheless, there are pharmacological differences that are clinically decisive in certain situations.

 | Property | Metoprolol | Bisoprolol |